- About Production Areas

 Production Areas and Production Reports

-When you generate production reports, you can choose what menu items to include on the reports based on the production areas.
+When you generate production reports (either in the Core system or the Touch app), you can choose what menu items to include on the reports based on the production areas.

 Production Areas and KMS Food Preparation Stations